 Residential property owners can choose from four different garbage service levels to best meet their household’s needs.

-Who is my hauler going to be?
+Who is my designated hauler?

 When is my garbage collection day?